dylan-lomanto/Election_Analysis/README.md

 # Election_Analysis

 ### Project Overview
-The election audit was conducted to return the following information: total votes cast, total and percentage of votes by county, largest county turnout, total and percentage of votes by candidate, election winner, winning vote count, and winning vote percentage.
+The election audit was conducted to return the following information for a state elcetion in Colorado: total votes cast, total and percentage of votes by county, largest county turnout, total and percentage of votes by candidate, election winner, winning vote count, and winning vote percentage.

 ### Election-Audit Results